-This age old question for designers and homeowners is one that can’t be answered by a simple yes or no. So, stay tuned to read about all the factors you want to consider in making the decision on whether to match your living room furniture or not.
-We’ll walk through everything from colour palettes, to time period, giving you the resources to make your own decision!
+Does living room furniture have to match?
+This age-old question for designers and homeowners can’t be answered by a simple yes or no. So, stay tuned.
+Learn all the factors in considering matching living room furniture.
+We’ll walk through everything from color palettes to periods.

 Cardinal Rules of Mixing and Matching

-1. Create Balance of Scale
+1. Create a Balance of Scale

-2. Explore Patterns, But Create a Limit
+2. Explore Patterns, Yet Create a Limit

-The easiest way to ensure that your room will look coherent, even if it features a variety of styles, is to limit the color palette.
-As a general rule of thumb, use a simple color scheme to easily apply a mix and match style.
+The easiest way to ensure that a room will look coherent is to limit the color palette.
+As a general rule of thumb, use a simple color scheme to easily apply a mix-and-match style.
 This usually involves two neutral shades and two accent colors.
 A simple color palette ensures that the subject of attention is the overall theme of the space.

 4. Find Common Traits

-For example, chairs of different styles may look strange together, but this can create a surprisingly unified look if they all have clean lines.
-While mixing is about creating contrast, it is also about finding the similarities between items that are not the same.
+For example, chairs of different styles may look strange together.
+Yet, this can create a surprisingly unified look if they all have clean lines.
+While mixing is about creating contrast, it’s also about finding the similarities between items that are not the same.

-6. Balance Soft and Hard Lines
+5. Balance Soft and Hard Lines

-7. Create Interplay Between Natural and Synthetic Materials
+6. Create Interplay Between Natural and Synthetic Materials

 9. Use Your Eyes and Trust Yourself